Yellow-Butterflies-on-Flower

 3. Sleepy orange

-Sleepy oranges are available in the entire country, including Northern America.
+Sleepy oranges exist throughout the entire country, including Northern America.
 The primary color of this breed is orange, but yellow is also visible.
 Both sexes of this breed can contain orange color and yellow colors.
 Like other species of yellow flies, sleepy oranges also have a linear life cycle.
 The sleepy oranges are primarily available in the summer when they come out to the plain green areas.
 Their purpose for coming out is to get food.

 4. Dainty Sulphur

 Dainty Sulphur is a standard yellow butterfly in the entire USA.
-They keep on changing their place due to temperature problems.
-These butterflies love to live in warm areas, which is why there is a large population of dainty sulfur butterflies in Florida.
-They are active for six months in cold climates like Ohio or Montana.
-They have narrow black lines on their bodies.
+They keep on changing their place due to temperature variations.
+However, the butterflies love to live in warm areas, and it is reason for their large population in Florida.
+They remain active for six months in cold climates like Ohio or Montana.
+Talking about appearance they have narrow black lines on their bodies.
 Males and females have the same color, but some traits differ.
-Finding dainty sulfur in white or black is rare.
 Females have some black sections on their bodies.
+Moreover, finding dainty sulfur in white or black is rare.
 These species choose to live in places having short vegetables and flowers.

 5. Eastern Tiger Swallowtail